kesteckb/COMSM-SEGP/SystemImplementation/README.md

 - each collection is cleared using `delete.many({})`
 - new documents are initiated and saved into the collection

 This script is ran on start-up of the docker container along with the command to start the express server.
 This was accomplished by having a bash script that contained both of these commands in the docker-compose.yml file.
-There will be more details about the deployment of the site in the next section.
+There will be more details about the deployment of the site in the [deployment](README.md#deployment) subsection.

 #### 3.5.2 Authentication (or lack thereof)
 We first considered incorporating authetication before our first user testing session, but from the results of the user testing, we decided against this.
 User testing found that most did not see the point of ghaving authetication for this type of application and would have found it either confusing or concerning that it is required.